Life Insurance for Coumadin users.

-Without knowing the full details on “why” an individual has been prescribed Warfarin makes it essentially impossible to know what “kind” of rate an individual will be able to qualify for.
-That said however, there are a few things that we can point out that can help you get a general idea of what you might find once you do decide to apply for coverage.
+Without knowing the full details of “why” an individual has been prescribed Warfarin makes it essentially impossible to know what “kind” of rate, an individual will qualify for.
+That said, however, there are a few things that we can point out that can help you get a general idea of what you might find once you do decide to apply for coverage.

 Individuals who have been diagnosed with blood clots and who may have suffered from a heart attack or stroke in the past won’t “automatically” be denied coverage.
-These individuals will still be “considered” eligible provided that their health has improved and that they don’t suffer any linger affects of their pre-existing medical condition.
+These individuals will still be “considered” eligible, provided that their health has improved and that they don’t suffer any lingering effects of their pre-existing medical condition.

-These individuals probably won’t be able to qualify for a Preferred rate, but given the fact that the vast majority of individuals who do apply for a traditional term or whole life insurance policy absent any kind of pre-existing medical condition won’t be able to qualify for such a rate either, we don’t want you to get too hung up on that.
+These individuals probably won’t be able to qualify for a Preferred rate.
+Still, given that the vast majority of individuals who apply for a traditional term or whole life insurance policy are absent, any kind of pre-existing medical condition won’t qualify for such a rate either, we don’t want you to get too hung up on that.

-These individuals will more likely be lumped into a “high-risk” category which will make the importance of “shopping” one’s options prior to actually applying for a life insurance policy all the more important.
+These individuals will more likely be lumped into a “high-risk” category, which will make the importance of “shopping” one’s options before actually applying for a life insurance policy all the more important.
 The good news is that if you do choose to apply for a life insurance policy with a company like IBUSA, we’ll help you shop dozens of different life insurance companies simultaneously so that this “process” doesn’t become a daunting task!

-Which bring us to the last topic that we wanted to discuss here today which is…
+Which brings us to the last topic that we wanted to discuss here today, which is…

 What can I do to help ensure that I get the “best life insurance” for me?